Kro1201/Cucker-Smale-Flockings/README.md

-# Cucker-Smale-Flockings

-Flocking Models: Dynamical Systems and Cucker-Smale Model
+# Flocking Models: Dynamical Systems and Cucker-Smale Model

-This repository contains the research report and the numerical simulation code developed for a Master 1 project at Paris-Dauphine PSL University.
+This repository contains the research report and the numerical simulation code developed for my Master 1 thesis at Paris-Dauphine PSL University.

-The project investigates the collective behavior (or flocking) of interacting agents, focusing primarily on the Cucker-Smale mathematical model.
+The project aims to understand the collective behavior (or flocking) of interacting agents, focusing primarily on the Cucker-Smale mathematical model.
-👥 Authors

-    Céline CAI

-    Caroline NGUYEN

-    Gabriel GAUTHIER

-    Supervisor: Amic FROUVELLE

 📂 Repository Structure

-    Flockings_Mémoire_M1_révisé.pdf: The comprehensive research paper detailing the mathematical proofs, the reduction of the dynamical system, and the analysis of the simulations.
+    Flockings_Mémoire_M1_révisé.pdf: The thesis paper detailing the mathematical proofs, the reduction of the dynamical system, and the analysis of the simulations.

-    main.py: The optimized Python script simulating the model.
+    flocking.py: The optimised Python script simulating the model.
 It uses a vectorized Euler method via NumPy for high-performance computation of positions and velocities over time.

-    flocking_essai_(.py & Flocking_essai_(.ipynb: Original drafts, development scripts, and Jupyter Notebooks containing the initial algorithmic tests and iterations.

 📝 Project Description